ANTsX/ANTs/README.md

 ## Contributing

 If you have a question, feature request, or bug report the best way to get help is by posting an issue on the GitHub page.
-Please remember that it is difficult to provide any help without being to reproduce your issue.
+Please remember that it is difficult to provide any help if you do not provide enough information to reproduce your issue or environment.

 We welcome any new contributions and ideas to improve ANTs.
 If you want to contribute code, the best way to get started is by reading through the [Wiki](https://github.com/ANTsX/ANTs/wiki) to get an understanding of the project or posting an issue.